mattpolzin/OpenAPIKit/README.md

 A schema can be made **nullable** with `JSONSchema.number(nullable: true)` or an existing schema can be asked for a `nullableSchemaObject()`.

 Nullability highlights an important decision OpenAPIKit makes.
 The JSON Schema specification that dictates how OpenAPI v3.1 documents _encode_ nullability states that a nullable property is encoded as having the `null` type in addition to whatever other type(s) it has.
 So in OpenAPIKit you set `nullability` as a property of a schema, but when encoded/decoded it will represent the inclusion of absence of `null` in the list of `type`s of the schema.
+If you are using the `OpenAPIKit30` module then nullability is encoded as a `nullable` property per the OpenAPI 3.0.x specification.

 Some types of schemas can be further specialized with a **format**.
 For example, `JSONSchema.number(format: .double)` or `JSONSchema.string(format: .dateTime)`.